GfSE/SpecIF-Viewer/README.md

 - Microsoft Internet Explorer is _not any more_ supported

 ## Installation
 For any purpose other than demonstration please install the latest [release](https://github.com/GfSE/SpecIF-Viewer/releases) on a web server of your choice.
-Just unpack the files and load 'yourPath/view.html' with a web-browser.
+Just unpack the files and load 'yourPath/view' or 'yourPath/edit' with a web-browser.

 ## Acknowledgements
 This work has been sponsored by [enso-managers gmbh](http://enso-managers.de), Berlin